Proless/Mukhtabar/docs/proxmox/README.md

 # Proxmox

 This guide provides step-by-step instructions for installing and configuring Proxmox VE.
 Proxmox serves as the foundational hypervisor, hosting all other core components—such as OPNsense, and GitLab—as virtual machines.
-This document covers the entire process, from initial hardware preparation and OS installation to essential post-installation tasks required to build a robust and flexible virtualization platform.
+This document covers the entire process, from initial hardware preparation and OS installation to essential post-installation tasks.

 ## Table of Contents